 - At low speed, add egg and vanilla.
 Add flour mixture and stir until well mixed, frequently scraping down bowl.
 Add peanuts (if using) and oats, and mix well.
 Using an ice cream scoop 2 inches in diameter or an extremely heaping tablespoon, place balls of dough on parchment-lined baking sheets at least three inches apart.

 - Bake until cookies have spread and turned very light golden brown, about 10-14 minutes.
 Remove from oven and set aside to cool and firm up, 5 to 10 minutes.
 Transfer to a rack to cool completely before filling.

-- Spread a thin layer (about 1/8 inch) on underside of a cookie.
+- Assembly: Spread a thin layer (about 1/8 inch) on underside of a cookie.
 Sandwich with another cookie.
 Repeat.

 - Makes 12 large cookies